itsapi/web-design/README.md

 > We will be happy to help you create a website, but we are a bit busy at the
 > moment with all the other reddit requests.
 The offer is still open though,
 > do you want me to message you when we have some more to time for you?

+C:
+> yeah! that would be great.
+What timeline are you thinking?
+2 weeks?
+1 month?
+> I'm in no rush at all on this although I'm should probably use email since I
+> just made a throw-away for this. so I don't want to leave you hanging while
+> I forgot my username to re-login